-Give some of their legendary players time to shape this club the way they want, and then next year you can supplement what they have built with some marquee additions, it could give Chelsea the perfect platform years to come.
+If they can give some of their legendary players time to shape this club the way they want, and then next year you can supplement what they have built with some marquee additions, it could give Chelsea the perfect platform years to come.

 It’s time Chelsea changed, it’s time they took back control.
 It’s time they trusted the process.